apache/incubator-xtable/website/docs/redshift.md

 1. Follow the steps in [this](https://docs.delta.io/latest/redshift-spectrum-integration.html#set-up-a-redshift-spectrum-to-delta-lake-integration-and-query-delta-tables)
    article to set up a Redshift Spectrum to Delta Lake integration and query Delta tables directly from Amazon S3.
-2. While creating the Glue Crawler to crawl the Onetable synced Delta table, choose the `Create Symlink tables` option in `Add data source` pop-up window.
+2. While creating the Glue Crawler to crawl the OneTable synced Delta table, choose the `Create Symlink tables` option in `Add data source` pop-up window.
 This will add `_symlink_format_manifest` folder with manifest files in the table root path.